-laughed and veered sharply to the left to correct for his danger. ous error.
+dangerous error.
 This action gave Nick a good fright as he was hurtled towards the row of cars to our left and then lifted into the air as we rode up on the curb.
 Jay laughed again, "Ha ha ha!
-Begin Ach ner's luck!"
+Beginner's luck!"